Great to have you with us, my friends, Rush Limbaugh Talent on loan from God.

 The Democrat Party owes everything to minorities and minority support.

-So that's what the Democrat Party is.
+So that is what the Democrat Party is.

-The Democrat Party is an amalgam of a bunch of different constituencies.
+The Democrat Party is an amalgam of a bunch of different constituencies, individual constituency groups, and they are aligned.

-One of them is hatred of Republicans and conservatives and increasingly hatred of America.
+One of them is hatred of Republicans and conservatives, and increasingly hatred of America.

 And they all love big government as the instrument to accomplish their objectives.